← Chapter 10· | Turning Signs (Contents) | References | blog |

 Inquiring into the form of the process we both inhabit and embody, the semiotic cycle, we are complex systems on a quest for simplicity.
 The idea of simplicity could only occur to a complex system coping with an even more complex environment.

-Through the study of development, evolution and self-organization, we are trying to trace our history backwards, toward the origin of all phenomena.
-Current physical cosmology traces it back to the Big Bang: we have no way to investigate what could have come before that, or whether there was any time before that.
+Most theorists these days trace the origin of the physical universe back to the Big Bang: we have no way to learn from experience what could have come before that, or whether there was any time before that.
 But from that point on, the story of life and mind is mostly about complex systems and processes emerging from simpler ones.
 This includes the development of guidance systems.
 For instance, Ursula Goodenough and Terrence Deacon ‘suggest that our moral frames of mind emerge from our primate prosocial capacities, transfigured and valenced by our symbolic languages, cultures, and religions’ (Goodenough and Deacon 2003, 801).

 The meaning of a sentence like this one is emergent in the reader's mind.
 The sentence is made up of words, but these words don't have separate meanings of their own that you can sum up to calculate the meaning of the sentence.
 Every child learning the language utters meaningful one-word “sentences,” but as language develops, words lose the capacity to mean by themselves, and gain the capacity to articulate meanings in context and in combination with other words.
 In the higher stages of language development, it is the sentence, or its use in context, which endows the words with meaning, not vice versa.
 It's the relations among the words, and their relations with the language as a whole, and their relations with the situation in which they are uttered – and the consequences (intended or not) of using those words in that situation – that constitute the meaning of the sentence.
 The whole determines the form of the parts revealed by analysis.